 • Stir together the baking soda, salt, unprepared pudding mix, unprepared cake mix, flour, and nonpareil sprinkles in a separate bowl (see note 1).
 Stir until combined.

-• Preheat the oven to 350โ„‰.
-Line a baking sheet with parchment paper or a baking liner.
-Place no more than 6 cookie dough balls on a cookie sheet to give ample room for spreading.
+• Preheat oven to 350°F. Line a baking sheet with parchment paper or a baking liner.
+Place no more than 6 dough balls on a cookie sheet to give ample room for spreading.

-• Bake for 9-13 minutes or until lightly browned at the edges and still soft (slightly under-baked in the center-- we bake for about 11 minutes).
-Remove from the oven and, working quickly, immediately press the edges of each cookie slightly inwards with the back of a spoon.
+• Bake for 9–13 minutes or until lightly browned at the edges and still soft (slightly under-baked in the center—I bake for about 11 minutes).
+Remove from oven and, working quickly, immediately press the edges of each cookie slightly inward with the back of a spoon.

 • Transfer the frosting to a plastic bag and cut off the tip.
 You can also use a piping bag with a small tip.
 Frost each cooled cookie by piping the frosting in a swirl on top.
 Sprinkle tops of the cookies with extra sprinkles and press a frosted animal cracker into the center of each cookie.